Byron-Dowling/Computer-Vision-Dowling/Parts 3, 4, and 5/readme.md

 ## Project Overview
   - For my project, we are wanting to train a model to spot the difference between a situation on the road that a human driver would consider to be dangerous.
-  - Essentially, any situation that a driver would either proceed with caution or be ready to brake at a moment's notice because of sudden changing variables
+  - Essentially, any situation that a driver would either proceed with caution or be ready to brake at a moment's notice because of sudden changing variables.
   - Examples that have been annotated include:
     - Railroad crossings
     - Pedestrians walking in the middle of the road